-Jhoni Trejos

-Member of the Executive Board of the Union of Municipal Services Workers (Sintraemcali) of Cali, Colombia
+Jhoni Trejos Member of the Executive Board of the Union of Municipal Services Workers (Sintraemcali) of Cali, Colombia

+Move towards the establishment of a treaty for binding regulations for transnational corporations, which would end impunity, and secure justice for communities affected by corporate abuses.
 In 2019, after just seven years of organizing and advocacy work, the treaty started to become a reality.